cmocka 2.0.0

 [in]maximumThe maximum value allowed.

-void assert_in_set ( LargestIntegralType value,
+void assert_float_not_in_set ( double value,

-LargestIntegralType values[],
+double values[],

-size_t count
+size_t count,

-)
+double epsilon )

 The function prints an error message to standard error and terminates the test by calling fail() if value is not within a set.